GazeboHub/Democrapedia/doc/wiki/tools.udig.md

 * The following prerequisite packages _should_ be installed:
     * [`libjpeg62`][deb-libjpeg62] (nb. this is a dependency of the [`lsb-desktop`][deb-lsb-desktop] package)
+* Notice [libsoup2.4.1-: Problem with Eclipse and java][soup-eclipse-bug]
+ (cf. Eclipse platform version).
+For affected platforms, there may be a workaround developed in regards to X.org or alternately VNC, towards using a second machine on a network, such that the second machine would not be running a platform affected with the issue. uDig could be installed on the second machine, along with either _an X server and an SSH server_ or alternately VNC, then used over the network.

 [udig]: http://udig.refractions.net/
 [geotools]: http://geotools.org/